marineusde/larapex-charts/README.md

 ## Why should I use a fork?

-The maintainer of the original package is not really active.
+- The maintainer of the original package is not really active.
 To many developers are waiting for a new release.
 I will try to keep this package up to date.
+- Using phpstan and cs-fixer for better code
+- I added more options for xaxis, yaxis, grid options chart animations with real classes and not just arrays

 ## Installation